amaiya/quixotic/README.md

 - Includes out-of-the-box support for various optimization problems like maximum clique and minimum vertex cover.
 - Supports custom problem formulations as [QUBOs](https://leeds-faculty.colorado.edu/glover/511%20-%20QUBO%20Tutorial%20-%20updated%20version%20-%20May%204,%202019.pdf).
 - Simple-to-use execution of algorithms using both local simulation on your laptop and managed quantum computers on [Amazon Braket](https://aws.amazon.com/braket/) or the D-Wave LEAP service.
+- Quantum is Optional: serves as a general-purpose optimization library allowing you to solve problems on your laptop using simulated annealing and exact solvers

 ## Install